xcat2/confluent-docs/docs/installconfluent_suse.md

 permalink: /documentation/installconfluent_suse.html
 ---

-SuSE Linux Entereprise 15 SP4 or higher is currently required for installation.
+SuSE Linux Enterprise 15 SP4 or higher is currently required for installation.

 After adding the correct repository as indicated in the [download page]({{ site.baseurl }}/downloads/), you can install confluent by doing: